Chart Color Schemes

 Nerang - Mount Nathan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 55 projects likely to impact the area.
-Notable ones include New Street Social Housing Development, Nerang Precinct Redevelopment, Beaudesert-Nerang Road Shared Path, and Hinkler Drive Retail Showroom Complex.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 55 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the New Street Social Housing Development, Nerang Precinct Redevelopment, Beaudesert Nerang Road Shared Path, and Hinkler Drive Retail Showroom Complex, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.